Świerczewo, Szczecin: History

-Overview
+Characteristics

-The building of the Faculty of Engineering of the West Pomeranian University of Technology at 10 Dwudziestego Szóstego Kwietnia Street.
+The building of the Faculty of Engineering of the West Pomeranian University of Technology.

-Świerczewo is a residential area with mid-rise housing estates of apartment buildings.
-Among them are the Postal Neighbourhood (Osiedle Pocztowe) between Ku Słońcu, Miarki, Pięknej, and Sucharskiego Streets, and the Friendship Estate (Osiedle Przyjaźni), between Dwudziestego Szóstego Kwietnia Street, Santocka Street, Witkiewicza Street, and the railway tracks of the railway line no. 406.

-The area includes two Catholic churches, the historic building of the former St. Catherine Church at 34 Świerczewska Street, dating to at least the 15th century, and the St. John Bosco Church 1 Św.
-Jana Bosko Street. Świerczewo also features one of two buildings of the Faculty of Engineering of the West Pomeranian University of Technology, at 10 Dwudziestego Szóstego Kwietnia Street.
-Additionally, at Ku Słońcu Street stand the Koszalin Baracks, which house the 12th Command Battalion of the 12th Mechanised Division of the Polish Land Forces.
+Świerczewo is a residential area with mid-rise housing, consisting of apartment buildings.
+It includes the housing estates of the Friendship Estate, the Postal Estate, and Osiedle Kaliny.
+The area includes the St. John Bosco Church, located at 1 Św.
+Jana Bosko Street, which forms a seat of a Roman Catholic parish, as well as the historic St. Catherine Church, a former Gothic Lutheran temple, dating to the 15th century, prior to 1424. Świerczewo also features one of two buildings of the Faculty of Engineering of the West Pomeranian University of Technology, placed at 10 Dwudziestego Szóstego Kwietnia Street.
+Additionally, the Koszalin Baracks, which house the 12th Command Battalion of the 12th Mechanised Division, a unit of the Polish Land Forces, are located on Ku Słońcu Street.
+The neighbourhood is connected to the municipal tram network with tracks placed alongside Ku Słońcu Street.